groupme-js/GroupMeCommunityDocs/oauth.md

 * *pin*

     string - the pin texted to you when you initiated the MFA challenge.
+Alternatively, this can be a backup code that was generated when you initially activated MFA for your account.

 If the pin is correct, you will receive a response that looks like this: